eleveo/car-shop-assignment/README.md

 ### How to Submit the Assignment

+ - fork repository
- - create branch (in original repository) identified by your name
+ - create branch identified by your name
  - implement the assignment
- - create Pull Request to the main branch
+ - create Pull Request to the main branch of original repository

 ## Authors
 [Eleveo Technical Experts Group](mailto:teg@eleveo.com)